-4 ways to improve your sales figures

-Thu, 3/24 11:49PM • 6:34

-Joe OMahoney 00:08
+5 ways small consultancies can boost their sales

-I'm going to talk you through a few areas, four in total, were the average small consultancies sales process can be improved.
+I'm going to talk you through a few areas, four in total, where the average small consultancies sales process can be improved.
 These should lead to an improvement on your pipeline, and your conversion rates.
-The evidence comes from, I firstly, working with my own clients who are small consultancies that want to grow and study their sales process, but also interviewing perhaps 200 smaller medium sized consultancy owners over the last 15 years or so.
+The evidence comes from working with my own clients who are small consultancies that want to grow and study their sales process, but also interviewing around 200 smaller medium sized consultancy owners over the last 15 years.
+Let me talk you through a standard sale process.

 Let's start with the lead who is a client or potential client who has shown an interest in your products or services.
 The next step will typically be some form of meeting or telephone call where you will typically do three things: demonstrating your expertise, defining the challenge and opportunity for the client and then qualifying them.

-Once they have been qualified to explore the value of the project, and you do this, even if you're not doing value-based pricing because you want to show that your fees are an insignificant percentage of the value that you will be achieving to the client.
-If you are doing value-based pricing then this is the point where you would insert metrics that would show whether the project was successful or not.
+Once they have been qualified, you should spend time exploring the value of the project.
+You do this, even if you're not doing value-based pricing because you want to show that your fees are an insignificant percentage of the value that you will be achieving to the client.
+If you are doing value-based pricing, then this is the point where you would insert metrics that would measure whether the project is successful or not.

 The next step is submitting the proposal with the pricing for the project.
 If you are unsuccessful, then there's typically a feedback loop where you will follow up with the client or potential client to find out why you were unsuccessful.
-If you were successful, you then get on and do the work and then ideally, a new project will come from this or you might even get a referral from it.
+If you were successful, you then get on and do the work and then ideally, a new project will come from this, or you might even get a referral from it.

 This is a fairly standard sales process.
 It obviously depends on the client, the project and the type of consultancy you are, but this would take as standard in terms of where things can typically be improved.

-Let me just give you four pointers here:
+Let me give you five pointers on how you can improve your sales:

-The first is in demonstrating your expertise - demonstrating your expertise as early on as possible in your contact with the client helps build trust and show that you will be giving value for money.
+Demonstrating your expertise - demonstrating your expertise as early on as possible in your contact with the client helps build trust and show that you will be giving value for money.
 Many small consultancies are worried they are giving away the crown jewels.
-I would say in today's age, information isn't a scarce commodity, but expertise is so if you can share and advise as much as possible within the first meeting, then you're going to be building trust and potentially putting your prices up as well.
+I would say in today's age, information isn't a scarce commodity but expertise is, so if you can share and advise as much as possible even in the first meeting, then you're going to be building trust and potentially putting your prices up as well.

-The next area where most consultancies can improve - what they're doing is the exploration of value so that's having the conversation with the client about what value of the project is not only in qualitative terms, and not all projects lend themselves to this, but also in terms of financial terms.
-This can lend itself to value-based pricing but even if you're doing fixed pricing or time and materials, then getting the client to have a good view of the value that you'll be delivering the firm is a great way to justify your fees.
-Also, you can demonstrate your expertise whilst you are doing this.
+Exploring value.
+This involves having the conversation with the client about the value of the project not only in qualitative terms but also in terms of finances and business goals.
+This conversation can lend itself to value-based pricing but even if you're doing fixed pricing or time and materials, then getting the client to have a good view of the value that you'll be delivering the firm is a great way to justify your fees.